Logo- Goyo TravelInspirational Journeys in Mongolia

 Air

-There are 3 companies who operate domestic flights in Mongolia.
-Our preferred airlines are EZNIS and Mongolian Airlines.
+There are 2 companies who operate domestic flights in Mongolia.
+Our preferred airlines is Mongolian Airlines.

 Domestic flights are operated using Fokker 50, Saab 340, Airbus 319, Avro RJ85 and Bombardier Q400 aircraft.
 The flights carry between 25-120pax depending on the type of aircraft and route flown.

-There are twice or thrice daily flights to the most popular provincial destinations of Dalanzadgad (for Gobi Desert) and Muron (for Lake Khovsgol).
+There are two or three flights per week to the most popular provincial destinations of Dalanzadgad (for Gobi Desert) and Muron (for Lake Khovsgol).

 Mongolia Language